 Our Diet-Mental Health Relationship is complex.
-When it comes to taking control of our dietary intake patterns (from the inside out) and making conscious decisions to support our mood and psychological health, research shows that increasing something called our Interoceptive Awareness (IA) is a great place to start.1
+When it comes to taking control of our dietary intake patterns (from the inside out) and making conscious decisions to support our mood and psychological health, research shows that increasing something called our Interoceptive Awareness (IA) is a great place to start (Herbert et al., 2013).

 Many people know intuitively that eating unhealthy junk foods can lead them on a path to making more unhealthy food choices, but research is beginning to reveal the complex cognitive-behavioral processes showing us why.
-An increasing number of studies reveal that consuming processed sugary foods high in fat and sugar leads to changes in our brain’s cognitive-behavioral processes that change our brain function and influence us to eat more high fat/high sugar (HFHS) foods2.
+An increasing number of studies reveal that consuming processed sugary foods high in fat and sugar leads to changes in our brain’s cognitive-behavioral processes that change our brain function and influence us to eat more high fat/high sugar (HFHS) foods (Stevenson et al., 2020).
 This and other “reward-based” processes create “neuroadaptations” in our brain that further influence our eating behaviors and reinforce our food choices.

 A study by Dr. Stevenson and his colleagues found that merely adding extra junk food to our diet for as little as 7 days impairs our ability to control our appetite.1 A growing body of research is demonstrating that the structure in the brain responsible for this particular cognitive-behavioral process is the hippocampus.
 The hippocampus is best known for its role in learning and memory, and as it turns out, is the part of the brain that is most highly susceptible to influence by a HFHS diet.